 Cévennes has a national park, the Parc National des Cévennes, created in 1970 and one of only two parks in France that harbours ‘homo economicus.’
 With people both living and making their living inside the park, this UNESCO World Biosphere Reserve has strict controls on the use of chemicals in farming, resulting in a phenomenal diversity of wild flowers and insects.
 Thus the human endeavours of tourism and agriculture are continually juxtaposed with the pressure to conserve landscape, habitats and species.

-Cévennes has an interesting array of fauna of which it is rightly proud.
+When walking in Cevennes you will enjoy a fascinating array of fauna of which Cevennes is rightly proud.
 For example, the capercaille and vultures are the fruits of recent reintroduction.
 You will also witness the wheeling of short-toed eagles overhead, or be able to visit captive breeding programmes for European bison and Przewalskis horses – although the latter are just as difficult to track down as the former!
 The only ‘dangerous’ wild animal you are likely to encounter is a wild boar, although they are unlikely to chase you as they scurry to safety from the orange-capped huntsmen and their beagles that stalk them during ‘the season.’
 This is in September, but those who ‘brave’ the slopes whilst hiking the Cévennes can rest assured that such hunting is carefully controlled and no hiker has ever been mistaken for a boar!
 Reintroduced deer and red fox are the other species of note, although you are far more likely to see small lizards, Praying Mantis and noisy crickets.

 Cévennes has much to interest the latent botanist in us all.
 Chestnut, green oak and pine are plentiful, although the strawberry tree is particularly noteworthy, in flower and fruit in Autumn.
 The heather and ‘Maquis’ which abound in the passes and on the open plains will bring tears to the toughest Scot’s eyes, whilst chestnuts (the bread tree), figs and mushrooms (pick with caution) will have you striding to the restaurant at the end of another exhilarating day of hiking the Cévennes.